16 Aug Flint Group

 To unify its sales effort, strengthen its customer focus, and reverse three years of post-merger declining sales, Flint Group consolidated its decentralized U.S. operation.
 As part of this critical initiative, the largest international supplier of narrow-web tag and label-printing inks for pharmaceuticals and beverages appointed Hank Malone Western Hemisphere Vice President of Sales and Marketing in August 2001.

-Realizing that he faced a sales turnaround challenge that perhaps his extensive operations background hadn’t quite prepared him for, Hank tapped SGS CEO Danita Bye.
+Realizing that he faced a sales turnaround challenge that perhaps his extensive operations background hadn’t quite prepared him for, Hank tapped Owner Danita Bye.
 Her 20-plus years of sales leadership and sales-management expertise impressed him.

 Analyzing the team: